noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 [...I mean, this guy sure did well not throwing a tsukkomi back at you in his letters.
 Him teasing you about this is well within my expectations...
-Well, looking at his letters, he seems to be a good-natured person at heart, so I guess he didn’t dare to mention it.”
+Well, looking at his letters, he seems to be a good-natured person at heart, so I guess he didn’t dare to mention it.]

 After telling her that much, Ristia put the letter on the table and looked as if she was thinking about something.